M-Files/Developer-Portal/APIs/COM-API/Searching/SearchConditions/index.md

 ### Timestamp values

 Timestamp property values are most easily searched for by using a range.
 For example, the following conditions could be used to find all items that were created on 1st January 2017.
+An alternative would be to use a [DataFunctionCall](../DataFunctionCall).

 ```csharp
 // Create our search conditions collection,